jakpor/Udacity-AWS-ML-project-5/project/README.md

 ![Test image](test_image.jpg "Test image")

-In this image network correctly predicted number of objects to be 4.
+In this image network correctly predicted number of objects to be 4, which matches the image label.
+It shows that the network operates properly even when the objects are hard to be counted by human (based on provided image).

 Example code for model inference:
 ```